 But read the comments from actual customers.
 What do you get?

 I want a better interest rate on my savings.

 If the bank really wanted to live up to their “customer focus”, then maybe fixing their service and advertising to focus more on these issues would be a better bet?
 It wouldn’t feel as clever.
 But, it would have much more tangible and concrete benefits for customers.

-And isn’t that customers really want from marketing and advertising?
+And isn’t that what customers really want from marketing?

 The CommBank Can Lives Here campaign

 (Editors note – Unfortunately, this advert has been pulled from YouTube since we wrote this article.
-However, as it describes what happens in the advert, you can still get the key points to learn from what we wrote at the time).
+However, as it describes what happens in the advert, you can still get the key learnings from what we wrote at the time).

 So, let’s see if Bankwest’s owner, CommBank can do any better with their bank advertising.